ofins/RGA2.0/Readme.md

 Date of game is shown at the top left.
 Game ID is a unique ID generated for each game, shown at the top right.

+#### Authentication
+only Admin has permission to make changes to roster and game stats.
+To login, go to *Login* on the very right of the navbar.
+Account: Admin
+Password: password

 ### Roadmap
 - [x] Show post game stats at the end